Welcome to Math 2001 Introduction to Discrete Mathematics

 The university’s Required Syllabus Statements apply to the course.
 In particular, both students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote or online.
 Please read the full statements at the link above.

 I take honor code violations seriously.
-Honor code rules for graded work will be made clear as part of the assessment instructions in canvas.
+Honor code rules for graded work will be made clear as part of the assessment instructions.

 For concerns about religious holidays, please contact me within the first two weeks of the course if there is a concern.